 Then you will be brought to the home dashboard where you are able to create lists or boards.
 You can create personal boards as well as shared team boards.

 From the home dashboard you can create a list and add it to your team and preferred channel.
 Choosing this location will help your team stay organized, especially if you have sub-teams.
 If you are not sure where to add the list, it is common to add it to the 'general' channel.

 Below, you will see a basic example of a dashboard with some items.
 Your team’s will be more specific and full.

 From the dashboard with tasks, you are able to click on tasks to see more details.
 This includes adding assignees, due dates, details, sub-items, comments, and more.

 The next important view is the board.
 In the board view, there is the ability to add buckets, columns, to help track progress of tasks.
 This is especially helpful for a team working in Agile.
 An example of a board with Agile buckets is below.

-Another tool to help manage tasks is Linear.
+If your team does not have access to MS Teams Planner, another tool to help manage tasks is Linear.
 Start by navigate to the Linear and creating an account.

 First, create a new workspace.
 The text entered will be the project title showed in Linear.